 Escape at Saint Vitus in Greenpoint, New York, opening up for Goatwhore.

-PADRON, VALDEZ, COY and SIGLER make the decision to remain in the United States and leave their families behind to pursue their dreams to become a famous metal band.
+PADRON, VALDEZ, and COY make the decision to remain in the United States and leave their families behind to pursue their dreams to become a famous metal band.
 But they must reconcile their dreams with the reality of living in the US.
-In Cuba, Escape was paid by the state sanctioned Rock Agency to practice and perform, but here, lead vocalist Coy laments, "In the US you have to pay for everything, rent, transportaion, practice space...but I have to live my dreams."
-Seven years after their arrival, TWBH looks at the length these metalheads will go to to make their dreams come true.
+Seven years after arriving in New York, TWBH revisits COY, PADRON and JENNIFER HERNANDEZ finding them still trying to balance their dreams with real life.